 So that’s why we recommend spending at least 5 days on the North Coast 500, however, you really cannot go wrong with spending even more time.
 Planning a 10-day North Coast 500 itinerary can be incredibly fulfilling and even will allow you to stray from the established route and explore even further.
 So long as you are conscious about your impact on the community and respectful of your surroundings, spending a good portion of time dedicated to this gorgeous road trip is always a great idea!

 While there are organised tour companies that will take you through the North Coast 500, this route is best done independently.
 As it doesn’t follow the traditional loop, having your own car will give you the flexibility to take your time on each stop and go at your own pace.

 While public transport certainly exists in Scotland, the more rural you venture into this country, the more erratic the bus network becomes.
 If you’re not keen to be at the mercy of infrequent buses, then having your own car is a must when travelling on the NC500.

-If you’re not sure where to rent a car from, we recommend browsing Rentalcars.com to hunt for the best deal as they aggregate prices across all the major providers!
+If you’re not sure where to rent a car from, we recommend browsing Rentalcars.com to hunt for a great deal as they aggregate prices across many major providers!